tao-pr/thundercats/README.md

 ## Tests

-To run a full test on all suites, the following dependencies are required.
+Following dependencies are required to run the test suite.

 - Hadoop
-- Kafka
+- Kafka (local instance)

 Execute the test suite via sbt like so.